 Required Apps start installing when a reboot occurs during AP

 Initially, we were unable to reproduce it.
-On all of our test devices, the required apps always appeared immediately after the user landed on the desktop.
+On all of our test devices, the required apps always appeared almost immediately after the user landed on the desktop.
 Later, we remembered that we still had some policies in place that we tested when writing the reboot-required Blog.
 One of the leftovers was a policy to configure Device Guard that fell under the RebootRequired URI.
 That meant the device always rebooted during Autopilot.

 But if the device does NOT reboot during ESP (typical default setup without any reboot-required policy), you land at the desktop with your Entra ID user, configure Hello for Business, and… nothing happens.
 That’s when the 60-minute clock starts ticking.